Do Go On - 319 - Vincent Gigante, The Oddfather

 I think there's a middle ground here, Dave.

-It doesn't, you don't wear tracksuits on a plane and become a crime boss.
+You don't wear track suits on a plane and become a crime boss.

 Yeah, that's not how it works.